getsentry/sentry-docs/src/collections/_documentation/learn/breadcrumbs.md

 Type

-: Additionally a semi internal attribute `type` exists which can control the type of the breadcrumb.
+: Additionally, a semi internal attribute `type` exists which can control the type of the breadcrumb.
 By default all breadcrumbs are recoded as `default` which makes it appear as a log entry.
 Other types are available which will influence how they are rendered.
 The following types currently exist: